Finite sets containing zero are mapping degree sets: Spherical fibrations over inflexible Sullivan models: rational mapping degree set

+Recall that, to each space \(X\), Sullivan associated a cdga of forms with rational coefficients, $A_{PL}(X)$, whose cohomology is isomorphic to the cohomology of $X$ with rational coefficients:

-Now, if $M$ is an oriented closed simply connected manifold, then the cohomology of the associated minimal model $A_M$ coincides with the rational cohomology of $M$.
-In particular $A_M$ has a cohomological fundamental class $[A_M]\in H^{\ast} (A_M) \cong H^{\ast}(M; \mathbb Q)$ which is isomorphic to the rational cohomological fundamental class $[M]_\Q$ of $M$.
+The Sullivan minimal model of the cdga $A_{PL}(X)$ is called the minimal model of \(X\) that, in this paper, we denote by $A_X$.
+In the case of oriented closed simply connected manifolds $M$, the cohomology of the associated minimal model $A_M$ is a Poincar\'e duality algebra.
+In particular $A_M$ has a cohomological fundamental class $[A_M]\in H^{\ast} (A_M) \cong H^{\ast}(M; \mathbb Q)$ which corresponds to the rational cohomological fundamental class $[M]_\Q$ of $M$.

 \emph{Ellipticity} for a Sullivan minimal model $(\Lambda V, \partial)$ means that both $V$ and $H^\ast (\Lambda V)$ are finite-dimensional.
 Hence, the cohomology is a Poincar\'e duality algebra \cite{Hal} and one can easily compute the degree of its fundamental cohomological class \cite[Theorem 32.6]{FHT}.
-In particular one can introduce the notion of mapping degree between elliptic Sullivan minimal models and also translate the notion of inflexibility:
+In particular one can introduce the notion of mapping degree between elliptic Sullivan minimal models and also translate the notion of inflexibility.

 Let $(\Lambda V, \partial)$ be an elliptic Sullivan minimal model.
 Let $\mu \in (\Lambda V)^n$ be a representative of its cohomological fundamental class.
 Then $(\Lambda V, \partial)$ is \emph{inflexible} if for every cdga-morphism